Middlesbrough (UK Parliament constituency): History

 The 2015 result made the seat the 36-safest of Labour's 232 seats by percentage of majority.

 Since the constituency's re-creation in 1974, Middlesbrough has elected the Labour Party's candidate as its MP.
-In areas formerly part of Middlesbrough East, the MP has been Labour since 1950.
+In areas formerly part of Middlesbrough East, the MPs elected have been Labour since 1935.

 Middlesbrough West took in rural and semi-rural areas outside the borough to the west, and was a marginal seat passing three times between the two largest parties after the Second World War, but a Liberal stronghold from 1918 until 1945; former soldier and iron and steel merchant Trevelyan Thomson ran unopposed at the polls for re-election in 1924.